CenturyLinkCloud/PublicKB/Ecosystem Partners/Marketplace Guides/getting-started-with-limesurvey-blueprint.md

 ### Description

-Through the CenturyLink Blueprint integration, Bitnami LimeSurvey Stack provides a click-through solution to install and configure LimeSurvey on the Linux platform.
+Through the CenturyLink Blueprint integration, LimeSurvey provides a click-through solution to install and configure LimeSurvey on the Linux platform.

 For more information, please visit http://www.limesurvey.org